 - In a bowl mix the butter and the dark chocolate.
-Microwave for 30 seconds or let the mixture melt on a double boiler.
+Microwave for 30 seconds or let the mixture melt in a double boiler.

-- Meanwhile, combine the dry ingredients: almond flour, sweetener, cocoa powder, baking powder.
+- Meanwhile, combine the dry ingredients: almond flour, sweetener, cocoa powder, and baking powder.

 - In a big bowl beat the crack the eggs and beat them with the mixer.